Hotel Mont Blanc - Summer

 Savoyard cooking, the typical food from Chamonix, is based on a staple diet of cheese and potatoes.
 Locally produced in summer and easy to store during the long winter months, high in calorific value, it made for a good human fuel source!Clare Leigh

-Call us on (858) 523-9000 to start planning your vacation to Hotel Mont Blanc - Summer or take a look at our itineraries to Summer in Chamonix
+To start planning your vacation to Hotel Mont Blanc - Summer

 At over 100 years old the Hotel Mont Blanc has an interesting history with various politicians, artists and royal families visiting over the years as well as legendary mountaineering pioneers.
 Having been recently acquired by the Taittinger family it has been carefully renovated by interior designer Sybille de Margerie which has kept the architectural style but updated it with stylish contemporary touches.